-☐ Press the Option key and select the New Work Keynote tool from the Doors & Windows palette.
+Press the Option key and select the New Work Keynote tool from the Doors & Windows palette.
 The following dialog will appear:

-- ☐ Choose if the leader line will be a smooth curve. - ☐ Type the number to be used in the keynote. - ☐ Select Increment if you want the number to advance on each use of the tool.
+- □ Choose if the keynote will have a leader line. - □ Select normal or reversed text. - □ Choose if the leader line will be a smooth curve. - U Type the number to be used in the keynote. - □ Select Increment if you want the number to advance on each use of the tool.

-- ☐ Select the New Work Keynote tool from the Doors & Windows palette. - ☐ Click and drag in the drawing to place the keynote. - \triangle You may tab into the Edit Window to set the keynote number.
+- □ Select the New Work Keynote tool from the Doors & Windows palette. - □ Click and drag in the drawing to place the keynote. - \triangle You may tab into the Edit Window to set the keynote number.
 If you do this, the operation is complete.